Church History

 Minister Barbara Burl

-In September 1997, the “Victory Bible Institute” was established.
-Under the leadership of Pastor Buckner and then Board Chairman, Deacon Charles R. Brooks, a Certificate Course Program was inaugurated with the pilot course, “The Mind of Christ” which was taught by Rev. Kevin L. Jones.
-Since that first course, Pastor Buckner has taken those desired to learn more on a series of journeys (“Journey to Discipleship - I and II”, “Journey Into Christlikeness”, Journey into Living God’s Way”, Journey into Victorious Living”, etc.).
-The desire to learn has been stimulated as enrollment has increased.
-These journeys will continue because faith comes by hearing and hearing by the Word of God.
+In September 1997, the Victory Bible Institute was established.
+Under the leadership of Pastor Buckner and then–Board Chairman Deacon Charles R. Brooks, a Certificate Course Program was inaugurated with the pilot course, The Mind of Christ, taught by Rev. Kevin L. Jones.
+Since that inaugural course, Pastor Buckner has led those who desire deeper understanding on a series of transformative journeys, including Journey to Discipleship I and II, Journey into Christlikeness, Journey into Living God’s Way, and Journey into Victorious Living, among others.
+The desire for learning has been continually stimulated, as evidenced by increased enrollment.
+These journeys will continue, for faith comes by hearing, and hearing by the Word of God.